 A World Without Bees

 Bees are a vital component of our own food cultivation.
 The honey bee (Apis mellifera) is a commercially-managed species and is largely not found wild in the UK.
 Native species of bee include the bumblebees which are very important pollinators of crops.
 They have the ability to pollinate in low temperatures and are more effective pollinators of some crops than honey bees.
-There are approximately 220 species of other, generally smaller, native bees; the importance of these as pollinators is yet to be assessed.
+There are approximately 250 species of other bees native to the UK.

 Bees have been in steady decline for the last 70 years; largely as a result of intensive farming methods, which destroy flower meadows and thus affect the bees’ natural habitats.
 Very recent declines in honey bees have been attributed to diseases and parasites.